p-stevenson/web-authoring-group-project/README.md

 - Use clear names, for example: `images/gardening-tools.jpg`
 - Update your page's carousel/image references only on your own page file

+### Video Tips

+- Each hobby page now includes an embedded video section
+- Replace only the `iframe` on your own page when you are ready to use a real video
+- Keep the homepage free of embedded video

 ### Quick Preview

 Open `index.html` in Live Server or your browser and click your hobby card or nav-link to your page to test.
+Check your page's video section as well as the navigation and layout.

 # Editing this README